 Laundry Overload: How Simple Systems Can Stop the Never-Ending Pile

 This is my favorite method and the one we’ve used for over 20 years in our busy household.
 If laundry is constantly overwhelming, setting specific laundry days can help.
 Maybe Monday is for towels, Wednesday is for kids’ clothes, and Friday is “Oh no, I forgot to do my own laundry” day.
 Having a plan keeps things from spiraling out of control.
-If you’re interested in how this method works, I’ve put together an explainer video here on how this works in our household and how it can work for you.
+If you’re interested in how this method works, You can find the example template and download-to-print Laundry Schedule down below for your family to use.

 2. Get the Kids Involved (Yes, Really!)

-5. The 5-Minute Rule (Because Small Wins Add Up)
+3. The 5-Minute Rule (Because Small Wins Add Up)

-6. Minimize the Wardrobe (AKA Less Clothes = Less Laundry)
+(Less Clothes = Less Laundry)

 If your kids are changing outfits five times a day for no reason, it might be time for a wardrobe reality check.
 Fewer clothes mean less to wash, fold, and put away.
 Plus, it reduces decision fatigue—a win-win.
-We’ve lived frugally for years, and our family LOVES receiving hand-me-downs.
+We’ve lived frugally for years, and our family LOVES receiving and blessing others with hand-me-downs.
 The friends in our circle have always appreciate the gently loved clothing given to their fast-growing children.
 If sharing isn’t an option, donating those items to your local church or charity will be much appreciated.

 Give Yourself Grace

-Laundry will never be truly done.
-And that’s okay.
 The goal isn’t perfection—it’s progress.
 So whether you’re rocking a full laundry routine or just trying to remember to switch the load before it starts smelling funky, you’re doing great.

 Here’s to keeping the laundry piles manageable, the socks (mostly) matched, and our sanity intact.